hack-the-crisis-web/htc-web/src/content/tracklists/health-wellness.md

       themselves during a crisis - data columns - name or nick name, email address, postal code, medical condition, top 3 drugs/ medications needed to sustain good health
+  - title: How to help Citizens during the outbreak?
+    logo: /img/1200px-ecdc_logo.svg.png
+    logoTitle: by European Centre for Disease Prevention and Control
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      People feel helpless and uncertain in the COVID outbreak.
+There is a huge need for up to date information about the outbreak.
+How can the citizen get latest reliable information about the situation globally, in Europe, in my country and in my neighbourhood?
+What is my risk to get ill right now in my neighbourhood?
+How can I reduce the risk to get an infection?
+  - title: How to assist when people get sick and become patients?
+    logo: /img/1200px-ecdc_logo.svg.png
+    logoTitle: by European Centre for Disease Prevention and Control
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      COVID-19 is a new virus and there is only limited understanding of the disease, symptoms and cure.
+The virus seems to be transmitted mainly via small respiratory droplets through sneezing, coughing, or when people interact with each other for some time in close proximity (usually less than one metre).
+Symptoms of COVID-19 vary in severity from having no symptoms at all (being asymptomatic) to having fever, cough, sore throat, general weakness and fatigue and muscular pain and in the most severe cases, severe pneumonia, acute respiratory distress syndrome, sepsis and septic shock, all potentially leading to death.
+Reports show that clinical deterioration can occur rapidly, often during the second week of disease.
+      The infectious period may begin one to two days before symptoms appear, but people are likely most infectious during the symptomatic period, even if symptoms are mild and very non-specific.
+The infectious period is now estimated to last for 7-12 days in moderate cases and up to two weeks on average in severe cases.
+If the citizen is not feeling well, then how he can verify the symptoms and get medical consultation?
+How can be keep track of the infected people?
+  - title: Music in the “stay at home” era of COVID-19
+    logo: /img/umg-.png
+    logoTitle: by Universal Music Group
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      Social distancing and new “work from home” lifestyles have confined billions around the world to their homes.
+Many have gained time from commutes, work commitments and recreational activities, but are challenged with spending that time practicing healthy habits, maintaining active routines and keeping from going stir crazy.
+We challenge you explore how music can be used to promote health and wellness in the “stay at home” era of COVID-19?
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="0e0f8d147b4635f142baa7059bb9dd0d857b4888"